Devon Local Flood Risk Management Strategy Update

 Property Flood Resilience (PFR)

 There is limited funding, with an allocation to be made available each year by Defra, Local Levy and DCC.
-Applications will therefore be prioritised based on the criteria set out in DCC’s PFR Policy in order to maximize the number of properties benefitting from this opportunity and to ensure those properties with the greatest need will receive the funding.
-There can be no guarantee of funding for all applications.
-The PFR Policy and Application Form can be found on our website.
+Applications will therefore be prioritised based on the criteria set out in DCC’s PFR Policy to maximize the number of properties benefitting from this opportunity and to ensure those properties with the greatest need will receive the funding.

 The Devon Community Resilience Forum

-The Forum will continue to work with communities and individuals to develop and enhance their ability to harness local resources and expertise, to help themselves plan for, respond to and recover from emergencies.
-Funding will remain in place to support communities with developing their own emergency plans and also to purchase essential equipment to operate the plans and help make their communities more resilient.
+Funding opportunities are still available to support communities with developing their own emergency plans and the purchase of essential equipment to operate the plans and help make their communities more resilient.
 More information on the Grant Funding for Community Emergency Resilience can be found on the Devon Communities Together website.

 Flood Online Reporting Tool (FORT)

-The Flood and Coastal Risk Management team are continuing to use FORT (Flood Online Reporting Tool) for recording incidents of property flooding.
-Please note this was formerly known as SWIM (Severe Weather Information Management).
-It is a straightforward, web-based system which allows members of the public, flood wardens and Flood Risk Management Authorities to enter details about property flooding in one place.
+Please note FORT was formerly known as SWIM (Severe Weather Information Management).
+It is a straightforward, web-based system which allows members of the public, flood wardens and Flood Risk Management Authorities to enter details about property flooding.
 The FORT project has been developed by the GeoWessex partnership and Dorset County Council Geographical Information Team, with support from colleagues from the Environment Agencies and several Local Authorities.

 If flooding has affected your property, you can fill in the details of the flooding using one of the following options: